echtejosh/pdf-to-image/README.md

 # Doppler

 Doppler provides a convenient interface for converting PDF files to JPG and PNG using Ghostscript.
-It supports both single-page and batch processing.

 ## Installation